Midsize Car

 Honda Accord Hybrid Highlights

-Impressive standard features: Honda positions the Accord Hybrid as a higher-end trim level than non-hybrid Accord model.
+Impressive standard features: Honda continues to position the Accord Hybrid as a more premium option than the non-hybrid Accord model.
 Even the base Sport is well-equipped with a 12.3-inch touchscreen mounted in the center of the dash.
 The icons can be a little small and cramped, but we appreciate having buttons for climate control.
 Other standard features, in addition to heated front seats and wireless device charging, include wireless Apple CarPlay and Android Auto, a moonroof, a leather-wrapped steering wheel and gearshift knob, and a power-adjustable driver’s seat.

-Roomiest trunk: The Accord Hybrid also boasts the largest trunk space in its segment, measuring 16.7 cubic feet.
-Those four adult passengers could each bring two carry-on-sized suitcases.
+Roomy trunk: The Accord Hybrid boasts one of the largest trunks in its segment, measuring 16.7 cubic feet.
+Four adult passengers could each bring two carry-on-sized suitcases.
 Without rear passengers, you can fold the 60/40-split rear seats to expand the trunk space into the seating area, accommodating longer, bulkier items.

-Safety: In addition to the brand’s Honda Sensing suite of driver-assist technology, which includes adaptive cruise control and blind-spot monitoring, the Accord Hybrid excels in crash tests.
-The National Highway Traffic Safety Administration (NHTSA) gives it a 5-Star rating, and the Insurance Institute for Highway Safety (IIHS) bestows a Top Safety Pick+ award on it — just like the Hyundai Sonata.
+Safety: The Accord comes standard with Honda Sensing, a suite of driver-assist technologies.
+It includes adaptive cruise control and blind-spot monitoring, pushing the Accord Hybrid to excel in crash tests.
+The National Highway Traffic Safety Administration (NHTSA) gives it a 5-Star rating, and the Insurance Institute for Highway Safety (IIHS) awards it a Top Safety Pick+ rating.

 Check this week’s Fair Purchase Price or see the Accord Hybrid models for sale near you.

-At $32,495, the 2025 Sonata Hybrid undercuts the Accord Hybrid and adds some styling flair of its own, including a light bar spanning the front fascia.
+The 2026 Sonata Hybrid carries over the same styling flair as the 2025 model, including the light bar spanning the front fascia.
 It tries to take on the sleek fastback roofline of the Honda Accord, which itself is modeled after European touring sedans.
-The 192-hp 2.0-liter 4-cylinder engine pairs with an electric motor, but it’s not as refined as the Accord Hybrid.
+The 192-hp 2.0-liter 4-cylinder engine pairs with an electric engine, but it’s not as refined as the Accord Hybrid.
 A 6-speed automatic transmission sends power to the front wheels, and the expected shifts might feel more familiar to shoppers coming over from a traditional non-hybrid drivetrain.

-The Sonata Hybrid stands out with its standard features and well-appointed interior, despite cramped rear seats with only 34.8 inches of legroom.
+The Sonata Hybrid stands out for its standard features and well-appointed interior, though its cramped rear seats offer only 34.8 inches of legroom.

 Hyundai Sonata Hybrid Highlights

-Fuel economy: The SEL and Limited hybrid trims net 47 mpg combined, thanks in part to its standard 17-inch wheels.
-That means low fuel costs without ever worrying about plugging in.
+Fuel economy: The SEL and Limited hybrid trims achieve 47 mpg combined, resulting in lower overall fuel costs.

-Unbeatable warranty: Hyundai’s warranty is the best in the industry, with basic coverage of five years/60,000 miles.
+Unbeatable warranty: Hyundai’s warranty is one of the best in the industry, with basic coverage of five years/60,000 miles.
 Powertrains are covered for 10 years or 100,000 miles.

 Check this week’s Fair Purchase Price or see the Sonata Hybrid models for sale near you.